 The main reason to get vaccinated is to spare yourself the misery of flu.
 But there

 are other good reasons too.

 It's especially important for people with some medical conditions (like

 kidney disease, diabetes, HIV, heart problems, or asthma) to get a flu vaccine.

-They are more likely to have serious complications (like pneumonia)
+They are more likely to have serious health problems (like pneumonia)

 when they get the flu.

 Kids and teens who take aspirin regularly also need to be vaccinated.

 They're at risk for getting a serious condition called